sjpfenninger/modelling-energy-systems/appendix/parametric-uncertainty-appendix.md

 ### Local vs. global analysis
 In local analysis, we evaluate how small perturbations in an input parameter affect the output of interest {cite:p}`trucano2006calibration`.
 Only one parameter, or a certain limited number of parameters, is altered at a time.
 By contrast, in global analysis, all the input parameters are varied simultaneously and they are varied over the whole domain of possible parameter values {cite:p}`Zhou2008`.
 There is a big difference in computational effort between local and global analysis when dealing with a large number of uncertain parameters.

-## Optimisation under Uncertainty
+## Optimisation under uncertainty
 It is important to assess uncertainty in energy system optimisation models.
-In {numref}`content:uncert-stochastic:stochastic-programming`) we already discussed stochastic programming.
+In {numref}`content:uncert:stochastic-programming` we already discussed stochastic programming.
 Two additional approaches we will now discuss are robust optimisation and modelling to generate alternatives.

-### Robust optimisation
+### Robust optimisation {cite:p}`Bertsimas_Hertog_2022`
 Consider the optimisation problem
 \begin{align}
     \begin{split}